Film | Favorites

 - Diarios de motocicleta (Walter Salles).
 A road-trip through the Andes.
 Biopic of Che Guevara's youth, adventures, and his loftier ideals.

 - Hiroshima mon amour (Alain Resnais).
 An embrace that scars.
-Intimacy intertwined with politics along the banks of the Ota River.
+Intimacy intertwined with national politics along the banks of the Ota River.

 - La jetée (Chris Marker).
 World War III.
-Glimpsed through a parenthesis, the ordinary proves to be extraordinary, in the midst of war.
+Glimpsed through a parenthesis, the ordinary proves to be extraordinary in the midst of war.

 - My Dinner with André (Louis Malle).
 What is the good life?
 A Socratic dialogue about everything from theater to ecstatic dance to electric blankets.